Do you provide counselling treatments to customers injured in a car crash? Here are a few things you should know.

 - Multiple sessions provided by the same discipline, on the same day, will not be funded.

 - In the case of a no-show, the clinic's no-show and cancellation policies should apply.
 ICBC will not pay for no-show appointments.

-You can find out more information about submitting reports and access the initial assessment and reassessment report templates on the Reports page.
+You can find out more information about submitting reports, report templates and the report completion guide on the

 Contact & support